 The way ahead for healthcare workers

-So healthcare workers will still constitute the essential centre of healthcare service provision in the future, and demand for them will remain high.
+So healthcare workers will still be the essential centre of healthcare provision in the future.
+So demand for them will remain high.

-There is likely to be oversubscription of some types of healthcare workers in certain areas, meaning wages and career progression could be suppressed.
+There is likely to be over-subscription of some types of healthcare workers in certain areas.
+That could mean wages and career progression get suppressed.
 However, these will be localised, so having a flexible approach – and particularly exploring work opportunities in rural locations – is likely to provide the greatest scope for advancement.

 However, the roles certain healthcare workers play in the industry will, in turn, have to adapt as well, as Dr Biles explained.

 “In the future, a nurse’s role and scope of practice will increase.
 So healthcare professionals will need to develop leadership and management skills.
 And these extra skills will have value for the professional in a system that will be looking to maximise return on investment.”

 And as the sector changes – with increased technological innovation – there is even more potential to find a niche, according to Professor Smith.

 “Technology is creating new careers that previously perhaps weren’t even conceived of.
 For instance, researchers are currently developing a digital capsule that you can swallow that measures gas in your stomach and so can indicate any digestive diseases.
 So designing healthcare technology is a role students looking to work in health can consider, that those of previous generations might well not have been able to.